 As for side dishes, horta is a delectable blend of cooked red, white and gold Swiss chard, escarole, dandelions, and spinach.
 The white and green asparagus is steamed and tossed with a vinaigrette, as are the grilled red and yellow peppers.

 Formerly known as Fratelli Iavarone Café & Backroom Trattoria, the upscale, renamed Iavarone Café serves delectable Italian cuisine.
 For vegetarians, this means plenty of savory non-meat appetizers and side dishes.
 Order the trattoria's superbly prepared polenta with a delicate mushroom and gorgonzola cheese sauce.
 With one or two appetizers like this, you won't miss a meat entree.

 After eating, drop by Iavarone Brothers Foods next door and buy some excellent Italian staples.
 You'll find plenty of non-meat choices to bring home.

 Along with a wide variety of sustainable seafood and grass-fed meats, this highly-rated cafe offers plenty of vegan and vegetarian options with many of the ingredients sourced from local organic farms.
 They serve breakfast, lunch, and dinner all day long, either to stay or to go.
-You can order real eggs, but there are also vegan versions, such as tofu "bacon" and "eggs" and even dairy-free "cheese."
+You can order real eggs, but there are also vegan versions, such as tofu "bacon" and even dairy-free "cheese."